wolfmathias/wildwish-react-mui/README.md

 The app allows zoos, zookeepers, and other care professionals to create profiles for their animals, where each animal has a wishlist.

-The individual wishes are available to view, and displayed publicly as a large image element of the animal it bolongs to.
+The individual wishes are available to view, and displayed publicly as a large image element of the animal it belongs to.

 Users are directed to a button to donate, and the amount suggested is programmatically set based on previous amount donated, amount funded, and the total to complete funding.